geotopmodel/geotop/CONTRIBUTING.md

 Rigon, R., Bertoldi, G., Over, T.M., 2006.
 GEOtop: A Distributed Hydrological Model with Coupled Water and Energy Budgets.
 J. Hydrometeorol.
 7, 371–388. https://doi.org/10.1175/JHM497.1

+If you want to use the model, please present yourself at the [GEOtopUsers](https://groups.google.com/forum/#!forum/geotopusers) mailing list.
+We will be happy to support you.

+If you want to contribute to the model developmeent, please present yourself at the [GEOtopDev](https://groups.google.com/forum/#!forum/geotopdev) mailing list.
+You can build your own branch.
+Please consider that any new code version should pass a series of [tests](https://github.com/geotopmodel/geotop/tree/master/tests).